-With Fathers Day coming up this weekend in Australia, I asked the Skinnymixers Community what they would like to see for a special Fathers Day Thermomix recipe… So many people said “something with beer” and quite a few people suggested a Beef & Guinness Pie.
+With Fathers Day coming up this weekend in Australia, I asked the Skinnymixers Community what they would like to see for a special Fathers Day Thermomix recipe… So many people said “something with beer” and quite a few people suggested a Beef & Guinness Pie recipe.

 I went with doing a pie filling, because that gives people the flexibility of putting the filling into pie pastry, topping with puff pastry or using my rustic mash like I did and bake in the oven for 20 on 200.
 This was adored by my Dad and Michael, and I hope the rest of the awesome Dads out there love it!
 Love Nik xx